Digital Scan of Ancient Egyptian Mummy Amenhotep I Shows His True Face

 This raises the possibility that Amenhotep I was poisoned to death, or otherwise killed in a way that would have left no physical scars or damage.
 Then again, he may simply have died of natural causes.
 Unless hieroglyphic texts are eventually found that address the mystery, there is no way to know for sure what happened to this still relatively obscure ancient Egyptian pharaoh.

-Top image: In a new breakthrough, scientists have digitally scanned the sarcophagus of pharaoh Amenhotep I to reveal a stunning image of his actual head and body.
+Top image: Scientists digitally scanned the sarcophagus of pharaoh Amenhotep I to reveal a stunning image of his actual head and body.
 Source: S. Saleem and Z. Hawass / Frontiers in Medicine

 By Nathan Falde